puppetlabs/puppetlabs-apache/README.md

 ##### `ssl_ca`

 Specifies the SSL certificate authority.
-[SSLCACertificateFile](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslcacertificatefile).
+[SSLCACertificateFile](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslcacertificatefile) to use to verify certificate used in ssl client authentication.

 It is possible to override this on a vhost level.